-The kitchen isn’t just for cooking or washing up.
+The kitchen isn’t just for cooking or cleaning.
 More and more, it’s being used for eating, hanging out with your friends, and even spending your free time.
 In fact, it’s one of the places where we spend most of our time.

-Asa result, you should think about making sure that it’s functional and looks beautiful.
-Organisation and order are really important if you want to make the most of the whole room.
+Therefore, when you decorate a small kitchen, you should think about both functionality and beauty.
+Organization and order are really important if you want to make the most of the whole room.